argorar/WebMConverter/README.md

 ## Changelog

 #### Version 3.18.5
-* Add option to enable alpha channel aside with VP9
+* Add option to enable alpha channel aside with VP9 encoders for WebM.
+Find it in Advanced section.

 #### Version 3.18.4
 * Fix update arguments when advanced filter settings change